 A consolidated complaint filed by the NLRB on August 31, 2017 combines five complaints filed between April and July.
 The complaint describes multiple instances, beginning in October 2016, in which security personnel employed by Tesla allegedly interfered with “off-duty employees who were engaged in leafleting on Respondent’s premises outside of Respondent’s Facility.”
 Tesla, cons. complaint at 5.
 It also alleges several instances in which executives or supervisors “attempted to prohibit an employee from discussing safety concerns with other employees and/or with the Union.”
 Id. at 7.

 For over 40 years, employment defense attorney James G. Schwartz has represented Bay Area businesses and business owners, protecting their rights and interests in both transactional matters and litigation.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a knowledgeable and experienced business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a knowledgeable and experienced business advocate.

 More Blog Posts:

 Ninth Circuit Ruling on Whistleblower Protections in Dodd-Frank Headed to Supreme Court, Pleasanton Business & Commercial Law Blog, October 20, 2017